In this guide, we'll explain how to set up a Teleport cluster in Kubernetes using a custom teleport.yaml

 Step 3/4.
 Setting up a Teleport cluster with Helm using a custom config

-In custom
+In scratch

 mode, the teleport-cluster